jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

 ### 199 Qualifications of auditors
-(1) A person must not be appointed or act as an auditor of a company unless— (a) the person is a chartered accountant (within the meaning of section 19 of the Institute of Chartered Accountants of New Zealand Act 1996); or
+(1) A person must not be appointed or act as an auditor of a company unless— (a) the person is a chartered accountant (within the meaning of section 19 of the New Zealand Institute of Chartered Accountants Act 1996); or
   (b)
   (c) the person is a member, fellow, or associate of an association of accountants constituted outside New Zealand where—
     (i) the association is, by notice in the Gazette, approved for the time being for the purposes of this section by the Registrar; and